 In today’s world, families move fairly often.
 However, moving can be really difficult for children and teens to go through.
 How do you tell kids about the move?
 How do you help your kids make new friends?
 What are the curriculum gap watch-outs when transferring schools?
 All these types of questions and more arise when moving with kids.

-Sara Boehm recently published a book called, The Essential Moving Guide for Families, that gives practical advice on how parents can guide their children through the move and settling in process in a way that will help to address the emotional challenges of moving.
-Here she shares with us an exclusive excerpt from the newly released: The Essential Moving Guide For Families (affiliate link below).
+Sara Boehm recently published a book called, The Essential Moving Guide for Families.
+It gives practical advice on how parents can guide their children through the move and settling in process.
+It also helps address the emotional challenges of moving.
+Here she shares with us an exclusive excerpt from the newly released book (affiliate link below).
 This is book excerpt is from Chapter 4.

 Copyright © 2014 by Sara Elizabeth Boehm.
 Reprinted with permission of Essential Engagement Services LLC.
 All rights reserved.